-Here is a simple guide to buying a house and how I can help you in this process:
+Here is a simple guide to the steps to buying a house and how I can help you through the home buying process:

 Advance Financial Preparations